Q & A

 I apologize if I am being reduntant but I need to be crystal clear on the process.
 Could you please answer Yes or No to my following questions/statements: 1.
 There have been public information sessions held for this amendment to the RGS and OCP.
 2. Consultation letters have been send out to the immediate neighbors for this amendment to the RGS and OCP.
 3. The current OCP & RGS specifies 4.5 acres of this property designated as light Industrial (amended in 1997) the rest of the property is Rural Residential.
 4. The reason for this first public hearing on Dec 7th is to approve the amendment to the OCP & RGS increasing the 4.5 acres of Industrial land designation to the entire property (aprox 20acres) unless the public can convince council otherwise.
 5. The RDN has the ability and mechanism in place to increase the size of the existing light industrial area to the proposed expansion footprint but is in favor of designating the entire parcel as industrial so that the applicant does not have to "re-do the work" if subsequent area is required in the future.
 6. Once designated as Industrial land in the OCP & RGS the land can only be zoned as industrial.
 No other zoning is permitted on Industrial land according to the OCP and RGS.
 7. This application has been recommended by the RDN planning department for approval by council and will be approved on Dec 7th unless the public can convince council not to approve.
 8. Once the land has been designated as Industrial the applicants will only be able to apply for 1 of the 5 classes of industrial zoning.
 9. Assuming that the application to amend the OCP & RGS is approved the next step in this process will be to approve the zoning which will require another public hearing and the RDN will receive comments.
 But these comments can only pertain to the 5 classes of industrial zoning.
 In other words, at this time it would be too late in the process to change the land designation back to Rural or any other RDN zoning.
 10. Question - Historically speaking has any land designated as Industrial in the OCP or RGS ever been amended back to Rural?
 Thanks again for your time FW

-FW asked over 2 years ago
+FW asked almost 3 years ago

 Thank you for your questions.